 Telescopes come in quite a variety of types, each with advantages and disadvantages.
 The differences between telescopes are primarily due to the optics and how the telescope is mounted.

 The first telescope ever invented was the Refracting Telescope.
 It was invented in the Netherlands in 1608, and improved and popularized by Galileo Galilei in 1609.
 Refracting telescopes use the combination of a large Objective Lens and a smaller eyepiece to refract (or bend) light to a focal point, gathering more light than the human eye is capable of doing on its own.
 This creates a virtual image that is larger, brighter, and clearer than the object perceived by the human eye.

 These are excellent telescopes for viewing bright objects such as the moon and nearer planets.
 They are also great for looking at earth-bound objects.
 You will frequently find them at visitor stations to look at wildlife or mountain ranges, because they give very high magnification (although with a very narrow field of view), and they do not invert the image.
 Think of a zoom lens, permanently zoomed in.
 Refracting telescopes typically have long focal length, and therefore high magnification.
 Perfect for well-lit objects.

 Refracting telescopes have some disadvantages for astronomy though.
 The larger the objective lens, the heavier it will be, and that lens will be at the top of the telescope.
-If the lens is big enough, its own weight will distort the glass and it will not be able to focus light.
+The telescope tube must be very robust to hold a huge glass lens at the very top.
+Flexing of the tube, even slightly, will throw the focus of the telescope off.
+Also if the objective lens is large enough, its own weight will cause the glass to distort, and at that point it will not be able to focus incoming light.

 Below, Yerkes Observatory.
 The largest astronomical refracting telescope ever built.
 It had a 40 inch (1 meter) objective lens.